40 Ways to Get Back in Shape

 And for more tips, don't miss these 5 Ways to Hack Your Workout for Faster Fat Loss.

 If you start your day with some exercise, then it's already done before you even have an excuse to say "not today!"
 Saint-Gerard suggests doing three exercises of 10 reps each right when you wake up.
 Set your timer for five minutes and aim for three rounds.
 You can do lunges, sit-ups, squats, push-ups—or any of your favorite moves.

-Sneak a Workout In
+Sneak a workout in.

 Love Netflix nights?
 Choose a 30-minute show and each time a new episode comes on, drop down and hold a plank for 20 to 30 seconds.
 When you brush your teeth, do 20 squats.
-As you wait for the water to boil, perform 5 push-ups.
+As you wait for the water to boil, perform five push-ups.
 Work exercise into your day to make it more consistent, says Performix House trainer, Brittany Watts.

 It's easy to feel lost at the gym when you don't go in with a routine to follow, so do a little prep work beforehand, suggests Rachael Finch, trainer and creator of Body by Finch.
 Write down the exercises and what equipment you need—or print out a plan from a website or magazine.

 Take advantage of free personal training.